Our Fantasy Flight Games Golden Era: A Personal Retrospective

 Arkham Horror Second Edition: The Hulking Mess That Summoned the Perfect Monsters

-This was an ambitious purchase: This heavy-fisted co-op adventure is not easy to learn and not easy to win as you and your pals — playing characters who find themselves in a 1922 town overrun with creatures from HP Lovecraft’s horror stories — get ground up in its arcane rulebook and cruel machinery.
+This was an ambitious purchase: A heavy-fisted co-op adventure that is not easy to learn or win as you and your pals — playing characters who find themselves in a 1922 town overrun with creatures from HP Lovecraft’s horror stories — get ground up in its arcane rulebook and cruel machinery.

 I figured my stepson would jump in with both feet, but he surprisingly turned his nose up at first.
 I was bummed.
 Complained about it to his Mom.